Updated: Feb 11

 Over quarantine I cleaned out my closet and packed 4 tubs FULL with clothes.
 It took me days but I listed all of them (and some jewelry) on Poshmark.
 I wasn't much of a Poshmark person before but I am hooked now.
 I am learning how to sell things quicker and am starting to put more effort into the photos I take.
 This is a whole different conversation I can go on and on about.
 Buying off Poshmark in itself is sustainable because you're buying less fast fashion and reusing things that would otherwise end up thrown out.
 You don’t have to feel so bad about buying things from places like PINK or Forever 21 when you're buying them second hand!
 Plus, you're saving money and helping put money into the pockets of someone just trying to clean out their closet (or even a small business thrifter) instead of a big business.

 But enough about all that, let's talk about how I am taking this one step further.
-As I have been selling on Poshmark I have obviously needed to shop things out.
+As I have been selling on Poshmark I have obviously needed to ship things out.
 There are a couple ways to do this; you can buy boxes/padded envelopes online and use those, you could get boxes from the post office (save USPS pls), or you can reuse boxes from purchases you've made.

-I choose to reuse boxed because we get enough shipments in my house to keep up with the sales I have been making.
+I choose to reuse boxes because we get enough shipments in my house to keep up with the sales I have been making.
 Any time someone orders something we put that box/envelope in the garage.
 I am lucky to have the space for this little operation and I know that some people may not.
 But if you do, it's a great way to save yourself money and be more sustainable.
 I know we can recycle cardboard but why not just use the ones we already have?
 I have boxes of all different sizes from all different types of deliveries and I can usually find a purpose for them when selling on Poshmark.

 If you want tips for selling on Poshmark let me know in the comments or on instagram so I can make that for you!
 New to Posh?
 I can refer you!
 DM me!